Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

 =========
 Docker treats anything emitted on the console by a contained process as logging, and stores it appropriately.
 All of the examples and samples in this package ensure that Apama components log to the console.
-Try
+Try:

     > docker logs apama_in_docker